jrzmnt/TemporalRegions/grid_search_dog.md

 ## References

 [1] Wang, Heng and Kläser, Alexander and Schmid, Cordelia and Liu, Cheng-Lin.
 [Action Recognition by Dense Trajectories](http://dx.doi.org/10.1109/CVPR.2011.5995407).
 In Proceedings of the 2011 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'11), Providence, RI, USA, pp. 3169-3176, IEEE, 2011.
 [2] Hsu, Chih-Wei and Chang, Chih-Chung and Lin, Chih-Jen.
 [A Practical Guide to Support Vector Classification](http://www.csie.ntu.edu.tw/~cjlin/papers.html).
-Techinal Report of the Department of Computer Science, National Taiwan University, July 2003.
+Technical Report of the Department of Computer Science, National Taiwan University, July 2003.